Machine learning for hydrodynamic stability: Bifurcation classification using a neural network

 The resulting output vector will be interpreted as the probability of computing {a bifurcated} solution ($p_1$) or {the base} solution ($p_2$).
 The training of the neural network is accomplished by comparing the output vector $p$ with the labelled output vector

 using a cross-entropy loss function ({\sl logistic regression}) with the loss functional

 In all cases discussed in later sections, the training of the network proved to be robust with respect to the initialisation of the weights and biases and did not require bespoke parameter tuning.\footnote{The raw parameter data does need to be normalised however.
-This was done by subtracting the mean and dividing by the standard deviation of the individual components.} A typical training run with ${m}=500$ data points with a fixed learning rate $\alpha=0.15$ is shown in Figure~\ref{fig:train}.
-The optimisation in this instance was 5000 passes through the dataset, taking a gradient descent step after every data point with gradients computed analytically by back-propagation.
-Looking more closely at the convergence history, we see that the output of the loss functional decreases non-monotonically initially with a reduction of an order of magnitude in the first 12 steps followed by a monotonic reduction by an additional factor of 2 (50\%) after 36 steps.
-The rate of decrease of the loss functional is \rbl{relatively} slow thereafter: the relative reduction achieved in the final 4000 steps is close to 25\%.
-The $\ell_2$ norm of the gradient vector when the training run ended was $1.49\times 10^{-7}$. \rbl{The time taken for the complete training run was less than 4 minutes when run using the open-source Python code on a 2018 MacBook Pro.}
+This was done by subtracting the mean and dividing by the standard deviation of the individual components.} A typical training run with ${m}=105$ data points with a fixed learning rate $\alpha=0.15$ is shown in Figure~\ref{fig:train}.
+The optimisation algorithm consisted of 5000 passes through the entire dataset, taking a gradient descent step after every data point with gradients computed analytically by back-propagation.
+Looking closely at the convergence history, we can see that the output of the loss functional decreased monotonically with a reduction of an order of magnitude in the first 20 steps followed by a monotonic reduction by a further factor of 2 (50\%) after 200 steps.
+The monotonic decrease of the loss functional is increasingly slow thereafter: the relative reduction achieved in the final 4000 steps was an additional factor of 10.
+The $\ell_2$ norm of the gradient vector when the training run ended was $3.16\times 10^{-35}$.

-\rbl{The use of a neural network surrogate to model the stability of flow configurations with multiple parameters is completely novel as far as we are aware.
-The methodology will be shown to offer new insights into the assessment of the stability of the flow problems that feature in this study.}